Raphire/Win11Debloat/README.md

 ## Debloat Windows

-By default, this script removes a large selection preinstalled apps that most people are unlikely to ever need or use.
-All apps that are removed can easily be reinstalled through the microsoft store.
-You can of course customize which apps are removed by this script by editing the apps list found in the 'Win10Debloat.ps1' file.
+By default, this script removes a large selection preinstalled bloatware, while preserving actually useful apps like the calculator, mail, mediaplayer and photos.
+If you do need end up needing any of the removed apps in the future you can easily reinstall them through the Microsoft store.
+A full list of what is and isn't removed can be found below, but if you're unhappy with the default selection you can customize exactly which apps are removed by the script by editing the apps list found in the ['Win10Debloat.ps1'](https://github.com/Raphire/Win10Debloat/blob/master/Win10Debloat.ps1) file.

 <details>
-  <summary><h4>Click here to see what microsoft apps will be removed</h4></summary>
+  <summary><h4>Click for list of bloat that is removed</h4></summary>
   <blockquote>

+    Microsoft bloat:
     - Microsoft.3DBuilder
     - Microsoft.549981C3F5F10 (Cortana app)
     - Microsoft.Asphalt8Airborne
     - Microsoft.BingFinance
-    - Microsoft.BingFoodAndDrink-
+    - Microsoft.BingFoodAndDrink
-    - Microsoft.BingHealthAndFitness-
+    - Microsoft.BingHealthAndFitness
     - Microsoft.BingNews
     - Microsoft.BingSports
     - Microsoft.BingTranslator